spino327/heapaudit/README.md

 heap allocations to stdout when removed.
 Be aware, a lot of recorders, including nested ones, may be injected if the supplied matching pattern is not restrictive enough.
-- HYBRID: This launches like the static use case but dynamically determins where to inject recorders.
+- HYBRID: This launches like the static use case but dynamically determines where to inject recorders.

 Best way to understand what HeapAudit can do for you is to check out some of the sample [tutorials](https://github.com/foursquare/heapaudit/blob/master/src/test/java/com/foursquare/heapaudit/tutorials/)